Overview

 Use the Sleep Debt Calculator to skip manual tracking.
 The Sleep Debt Calculator totals this for you once you enter your recent sleep history and baseline need.

 Check for symptoms with the Epworth Sleepiness Scale.
-If you suspect your sleep debt is affecting daytime alertness, the Epworth Sleepiness Scale Calculator scores how likely you are to doze off in common daytime situations, giving a practical symptom cross-check alongside the raw hour count.
+If you suspect your sleep debt is affecting daytime alertness, the Epworth Sleepiness Scale Calculator scores how likely you are to doze off in common daytime situations, giving you a symptom cross-check alongside the raw hour count.

 Common Mistakes to Avoid